landmarkhw/training-redux-arch/README.md

 1. Removed the `GotSearchResults` action
 1. Added new `Search` action, an async action
+    * We did this since we have multiple actions that we need to represent now:
+        * 1st action - call the API
+        * 2nd action - receive results from the API
+        * 3rd action - handle any failures from the API
-    * Async actions are simply a collection of normal actions:
+    * Async actions do this for us.
+They are simply a collection of normal actions:
         * BEGIN - the action is beginning, usually triggers some action or API call
+        * SUCCESS - the action has succeeded
         * FAILURE - the action has failed
-        * SUCCESS - the action has succeeded
         * UPDATE - triggered when a long-running action publishes a status update
 1. Updated `MovieActions` - see line 18.
     * `NowPlayingSearchOptions` - the data passed to the BEGIN action.